Terms & Conditions- Betbarter.com

 Should you wish to withdraw funds but your account is either inaccessible, dormant, locked or closed, please contact our Customer Service Department at email@example.com

-8. Payment Transactions and ProcessorsYou are fully responsible for paying all monies owed to us.
+8. Payment Transactions and ProcessorsYou are fully responsible for paying all funds owed to us.
 You must make all payments to us in good faith and not attempt to reverse a payment made or take any action which will cause such payment to be reversed by a third party in order to avoid a liability legitimately incurred.
 You will reimburse us for any charge-backs, denial or reversal of payment you make and any loss suffered by us as a consequence thereof.
 We reserve the right to also impose an administration fee of €60, or currency equivalent per charge-back, denial or reversal of payment you make.

 We reserve the right to use third party electronic payment processors and or merchant banks to process payments made by you and you agree to be bound by their terms and conditions providing they are made aware to you and those terms do not conflict with these Terms.